jmdaweb/NVDARemoteServer/readme.md

 ### Building for debian based distributions

-1. Navigate to the debian directory inside this repo (choose between Debian 7 or Debian 8).
-If you run Debian versions later than Debian 8, or Ubuntu 15.04 and later, the Debian 8 package is what you need.
+1. Navigate to the debian directory inside this repo (choose between standard Debian-based distributions, Debian without systemd (ideal for OpenVZ, Docker and other containers) and Debian legacy version for Python 2).
+If you run Debian versions later than Debian 9, or Ubuntu 15.04 and later, the Debian package is what you need.
 2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
 3. Run the script: `./build.sh`
 4. Install the package: `dpkg -i NVDARemoteServer.deb`